oroinc/documentation/book/scale_nodes.rst

        );
    ...

-  - or in the bundles.yml (see the example) [Application root]/src/Oro/src/Oro/Bundle/PlatformBundle/Resources/config/oro/bundles.yml
+  - or in your own bundles.yml (Acme/Bundle/AcmeBundle/Resources/config/oro/bundles.yml)

 bundles:
   ...